-The maximum benefit amount per household is \$12,300 per program year and could be reached if a household received up to \$2,400 in Crisis Assistance, \$2,400 in Utility Assistance, and a \$7,500 purchase, repair or replacement of a heating or cooling unit or crisis-related purchase of portable cooling and/or hearing units/window units/evaporative coolers/mini splits.
+The maximum benefit amount per household is \$12,600 per program year and could be reached if a household received up to \$1,800 in Crisis Assistance, \$1,800 in Utility Assistance, and a \$9,000 purchase, repair or replacement of a heating or cooling unit or crisis-related purchase of portable cooling and/or hearing units/window units/evaporative coolers/mini splits.
 The initial assistance payment that would include arrears does not count towards the annual benefit cap for a household.

 The amount of benefit/assistance that an applicant is eligible for is based on their level of household income.
-Per 10 TAC §6.309(e), Households with incomes 0-50% of Federal Poverty Income Guidelines (FPIG) have a maximum of \$2,400 for the Utility Assistance Component and the Crisis Assistance Component; Households with incomes more than 50% but at or below 75% FPIG have a maximum of \$2,300 per Component; Households with incomes more than 75% but at or below 150% FPIG have a maximum of \$2,200 per Component; and there is a maximum of up to \$7,500 for the purchase, service or repair of heating and cooling units or the purchase of portable cooling and/or hearing units/window units/evaporative coolers/mini splits depending on the classification of the household as vulnerable or non-vulnerable and whether a crisis exists.
+Per 10 TAC §6.309(e), Households with incomes 0-50% of Federal Poverty Income Guidelines (FPIG) have a maximum of \$1,800 for the Utility Assistance Component and the Crisis Assistance Component; Households with incomes more than 50% but at or below 75% FPIG have a maximum of \$1,500 per Component; Households with incomes more than 75% but at or below 150% FPIG have a maximum of \$1,200 per Component; and there is a maximum of up to \$9,000 for the purchase, service or repair of heating and cooling units, replacement of irreparable existing heating and cooling unit components, or the purchase of portable cooling and/or hearing units/window units/evaporative coolers/mini splits depending on the classification of the household as vulnerable or non-vulnerable and whether a crisis exists.
+Subrecipients should attempt to repair individual components of a system; if a component(s) of the heating or cooling system cannot be repaired using parts, the Subrecipient can replace the component(s) in order to repair the heating or cooling system.
 The Department allows payment of 100% of a customer's annual usage in one lump sum payment.
 See 10 TAC §6.309, §6.310, and §6.311 for details.

-3.7 Do you provide in-kind (e.g., fans, air conditioners) and/or other forms of benefits? ΣY res No If yes, describe.
+3.7 Do۱ vou provide in-kind (e.g., fans, air conditioners) and /or other forms of benef fits s?